edinburgh-napier/set09121/labs/lab6/physics.md

 ### Interactivity

 So far this works well for an initial scene, but we want interactivity, we want a game.
-For this we need to feed some gamelogic *into* the physics world.
+For this we need to feed some game logic *into* the physics world.

 We are allowed to manually set the position and velocity of any physics body as a cheap "teleport".
 Doing this isn't great as it breaks the rules of physics that B2D is trying to stick to.
 Things don't just teleport in real life.
 Instead we should use "impulses".